flutter-form-builder-ecosystem/flutter_form_builder/packages/form_builder_validators/README.md

 ```

 ## l10n
-To allow for localization of error messages within your app, add the `FormBuilderLocalizations.delegate` in the list of your app's `localizationsDelegates`
+To allow for localization of default error messages within your app, add `FormBuilderLocalizations.delegate` in the list of your app's `localizationsDelegates`

 ```dart
   return MaterialApp(